 2 High Low A single retrieval practice event will restore access rapidly.
 Do not reteach from scratch.

-4 Low Low Student neither recalls it nor has it stored durably.
+4 Low Low Learner neither recalls it nor has it stored durably.
 Genuine gap: either the content was never taught, was taught inaccessibly, or prerequisite knowledge is missing.
 Reteach.
 Check prerequisites.
 Address cognitive load barriers before expecting encoding to occur.

 The New Theory of Disuse Explained